Conference Committees

 AIEC Track Chair, Scholarships and fellowships (S&F)

-Alison White has more than 20 years of experience in higher education, focusing on international education and scholarships.
-Alison is an IEAA Fellow, and is currently Associate Director International Education at Tetra Tech International Development.
-Alison held several roles in international education/scholarship management at the University of Adelaide (2001-2011 and 2019-2021) and was Program Manager of the Defence Cooperation Scholarship Program at Scope Global for 8 years.
-Contracted through Successful Graduate, Alison wrote the course content for Study Australia’s Academic Readiness Micro-credential.
-In 2022, Alison was Participant Experience Manager at International Internships.
+Alison White has almost 25 years of experience in higher education, focusing on international education and scholarships.
+Alison is an IEAA Senior Fellow, and is currently Acting Director of Scholarships at Tetra Tech International Development overseeing Tetra Tech’s extensive portfolio of scholarship and fellowship programs across South-East Asia and the Pacific.
+Alison held multiple roles in international education/scholarship management at the University of Adelaide over approximately 12 years (2001-2011 and 2019-2021).
+She also worked for the managing contractor of the Defence Cooperation Scholarship Program for eight years as Program Manager, and has completed short-term engagements and consultancies.

 Andrew Whyte